bitmakerlabs/wdi-february-2019/27-apis-part-1/README.md

   * e.g. `"title, description, price"` for a CSV
 * You need to parse the data into a format that is understood by the rest of your program

-## How to serve different representations in Rails
-* Rails controllers have a built-in method for responding with different representations of the same data
-* `respond_to` is used to explicitly define the different data types a particular action can respond with
-  * In fact, when using `respond_to`, the action will throw an exception if a data type that's not defined is requested

-## How this affects your routes
-* Knowing about different data formats should demystify one more thing in the `rails routes` output
-* Each of the routes accepts a format at the end, which can be used to indicate which response the client wants
-  * e.g. `/products/1.json` will return the JSON response rather than the HTML response for that resource
-  * See how that looks like a file extension!